Tippy kayaks are tippy. Stable kayaks are stable. Seriously.

 At 22 inches, the Cetus isn’t much wider than a Nordkapp or Explorer, but is flatter than either, and it feels more stable than both.
 The Cetus feels stable on flat water.
 It feels stable in rough water.
 It feels stable while surfing.
 The Cetus’ rough water stability is superior to any round or V hulled kayak I’ve paddled.
 And I’ve paddled quite a few.

 Over the last 25 years I’ve had a chance to paddle a lot of sea kayaks.
-In addition to the Nordkapp HS, Vyneck, Romany, Explorer, Quest and Cetus Classic, I’ve spent significant cockpit time in the Valley Pintail, Nordkapp Jubilee HM, P&H Bahiya, Capella 163, Cetus MV and HV, Aries and Delphin.
+In addition to the Nordkapp HS, Vyneck, Romany, Explorer, Quest and Cetus Classic, I’ve spent significant cockpit time in the Valley Selkie, Pintail, Nordkapp Jubilee HM, P&H Bahiya, Capella 163, Cetus MV and HV, Aries and Delphin.
 Along the way I started to suspect that there was more than a little hype associated with the whole concept of secondary stability.
 The Cetus pushed me over the edge.
 This was the design that convinced me once and for all that boats with flat hulls were more stable in rough water than those with rounded or V hulls.

 Rough Water Stability

 After hundreds of hours of paddling in more than a dozen different sea kayak models, I’ve come to the conclusion that a sea kayak is either stable or it’s not.
 A design’s felt-stability on flat water is directly linked to its rough water stability.
 The factors of hull design that make a kayak feel rock-solid stable on flat water also contribute to a feeling of stability when things get lumpy.
 Flat water and rough water stability are so directly linked that it isn’t really useful to draw a distinction between them.

 This means that there really is no such thing as secondary stability.
 At least not when it comes to seaworthiness.